sarulse/SampleCode/KVStoreApp/README.md

 # Sample Key Value Store
 App can be viewed at http://www.sarulsel.us/KVStoreApp/

-Purpose: To build a Key Value Store that is transient
+Purpose: To build a Key Value Store that is transient.

 Languages: PHP, HTML, jquery, Ajax, bootsrap

 ## Summary